AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./phase2/artifacts/baseline_outputs.md

 When you hit the top of the rep range on all sets, increase weight next workout.
 If you cannot increase weight, slow the lowering phase to 3 seconds or add 1–2 reps.
 Form priorities
-Keep your spine neutral
-Do not jerk the dumbbells
+Ensure that your spine is maintained in a neutral position Do not jerk the dumbbells
 Control the lowering phase
-Pull with elbows, not biceps
-For rows, pause briefly at the top
+Instead of pulling with biceps , pull with elbows Pause briefly at the top for rows
-If you do not have a bench
+If you lack access to a bench

 Use this version: